SavingTool/hmrc-income-tax/README.md

 An ultra-fast, tiny TypeScript implementation of UK Income Tax & National Insurance calculations.
 See it in action on [SavingTool.co.uk](https://savingtool.co.uk).

-Multiple versions of the HMRC rates can be supported, although only 2022/23 has been implemented (see `src/hmrc.ts`).
+Multiple versions of the HMRC rates can be supported, although only the follwing years have been implemented:

+- 2022/23
+- 2023/24

-Works in all modern browsers and Node.js (v14+ LTS recommended).
+Works in all modern browsers and Node.js (v18+ LTS recommended).

 ## Installation